-Harold Jacob “Hecky” Rome – American lyricist and composer created the play “Pins and Needles”.
-She showed events from a trade union point of view: young, carefree guys were engaged in working moments in the center of the most active American city.
+The original production involved ordinary workers who just wanted to touch the creativity.
+They did not know then that their occupation would bring unprecedented success, with the first performances taking 8 weeks.
+Harold Jacob “Hecky” Rome wrote the play, “Pins and Needles”, from a trade union perspective, showing young, carefree individuals engaging in working moments in the center of the most active American city.
 It became a hit!
-There are very few cases in history when non-professionals achieve stunning success.
+There are very few cases in history when non-professionals achieve such stunning success.

-How to celebrate
+How to take part

-When is Pins and Needles Day celebrated in 2022?
+When is Pins and Needles Day celebrated in 2023?

 Pins and Needles Day is observed on November 27 each year.